 Inequality in America: Policy, Community, and the Politics of Empowerment.
 This course delves deeply into the complex causes and impacts of the unprecedented gap between the rich and the poor in the United States.
 Students engage in a hands-on examination of the social systems that feed increases in poverty and inequality.
-In a simultaneous internship with a local nonprofit, students begin to test and implement their own change-making skills.
+In a simultaneous internship with a local nonprofit, students begin to test and implement their own changemaking skills.
 Everyone leaves the classroom with increased confidence in their own abilities to effect change in their communities.

-GENL 134 - China: Traditions and Transformations (NW) (3)
+GENL 134 - China: Traditions and Transformations (PW) (4 total credit hours: 3 Credit Hours for academic course and 1 credit hour music lab (performance))